Countingup/docker-nswag/README.md

 ```

 ## Changelog
+ - 2024-01-31 -- Rebuild to update base image for security vulns (libcrypto3)
  - 2024-01-16 -- Rebuild to update base image for security vulns (libcrypto3)
  - 2023-07-19 -- Rebuild to update base image for security vulns (libcrypto3)
  - 2023-06-08 -- Just upgrade ncurses-terminfo-base, rather than ncurses